 Chaperones are required to undergo an enhanced Disclosure and Barring Service check as part of the approval process.
-There is a cost of £45 for this check and this will be invoiced to paid chaperones.

 People who want to work as a chaperone for children involved in entertainment must be approved by the local authority.
 Licences are issued for two years.

 The service is for people who want to apply for the first time to become a chaperone and people who want to renew their existing chaperone licence.

 Chaperones will be contacted about completing a short training session relating to the role.